+The North London derby produced almost everything as Tottenham and Arsenal played out an exhilarating 3-3 draw at White Hart Lane tonight.
 The match was a joy for neutrals but a nightmare for fans of both clubs as the game ebbed and flowed throughout the 90 minutes as Spurs and the Gunners went on the attack in the search of all three points.

 The two-goal lead was cut to one when Spurs midfielder Tom Huddlestone produced a stunner on the stroke of half-time and then another penalty against Arsenal was awarded when Aaron Lennon was felled in the area with van der Vaart converting with just under 20 minutes remaining.